Anderson Valley AVA

-Anderson Valley is an American Viticultural Area (AVA) located in Anderson Valley in the western part of Mendocino County, California lying generally along the watershed of the Navarro River.
-The viticultural area was established on August 18, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Anderson Valley Appellation Committee proposing a viticultural area to be named "Anderson Valley."
-It encompasses about 57600 acre with 600 acre of vineyards widely dispersed within its boundaries.
-It is known primarily for its Pinot noir and sparkling wine production.
+Anderson Valley is an American Viticultural Area (AVA) located in the Anderson Valley landform within western Mendocino County, California lying generally along the watershed of the Navarro River.
+It was established as the nation's 35^{th}, the state's 23^{rd} and the county's third appellation on August 18, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Anderson Valley Appellation Committee, on behalf of area wine-growers, proposing a viticultural area to be named "Anderson Valley."

-Lying 10 to 15 mi from the Pacific Ocean, the AVA is prone to wide diurnal temperature variation of between 40 and 50 F-change.
-The valley often has long Indian summers.
+On June 15, 1984, the 283300 acre Mendocino AVA was established encompassing eight valleys including Anderson Valley, Potter Valley, Redwood Valley, Capella Valley, Ukiah Valley, Knights (McNab) Valley, Sanel Valley, and McDowell Valley, therefore, designating Anderson Valley as its sub-appellation.

-Wineries in the AVA host an annual Alsatian wine festival where locally produced Riesling and Gewurztraminer wines are showcased.
+As of 2025, the 57600 acre appellation cultivates about 2457 acre widely dispersed among 100 vineyards that source 28 wineries within its boundaries and 32 wineries outside of Anderson Valley.
+The viticultural area is known primarily for its Pinot Noir and sparkling wine production.